Hours: 9am-5pm, lunch hour 12pm-1pm (office closed)

 Description of Services

-Casa Guanajuato Quad Cities offers assistance, advocacy, information, training, referral and interpretation to low to moderate income families in Rock Island, Scott Counties and surrounding areas, helping families with issues such as employment, housing, domestic violence, parenting, gang violence, accessing medical care, legal services, immigration services, skill development and other training as needed.
-Our goal is to help people in need to overcome problems or barriers that keep them from advancing forward and succeeding in life.
+Casa Guanajuato Quad Cities offers information, training, referral and interpretation to very low to moderate income families in Rock Island County and surrounding areas.
+We help families with issues such as residency, immigration, language, translation, child care, employment, housing, access to health insurance and medical care, skill development, and other training and care as needed.
+Our goal is to help people in need to overcome barriers that keep them from advancing and succeeding in the United States of America.

-Casa Guanajuato has emerged as a pioneering voice in the education and training of Latina/o immigrants and their families across western Illinois and eastern Iowa.
-Casa started as a volunteer ran program in 2001, offering Latina/o immigrants the opportunity to retain cultural appreciation, find employment, and acclimate their children to the U.S. educational systems.
-Casa has now evolved into a leading city, state and regional nonprofit institution catering to the growing Latino and immigrant audiences across the Quad Cities bi-state region.
+Casa started as a volunteer program offering immigrants the opportunity to retain cultural appreciation, find employment, and acclimate their children to the U.S. education system.
+Casa has evolved into a regional nonprofit institution catering to the growing Latino and immigrant communities across the Quad Cities region.
+Casa serves hundreds of individuals annually through advocacy and education.
+We help residents become U.S. citizens, increase job skills, and provide assistance with basic needs such as food, shelter, and bilingual child care, and offer support to parents and families.

-Casa Guanajuato is a cultural and community center founded in Moline in 1998 to serve the local community.
-It is a non-profit organization, run by volunteers.
-Casa Guanajuato is part of a nationwide network of 37 other such centers.
-The centers were developed through local community resources and the assistance of the government of Guanajuato in the state of Guanajuato, Mexico.
+Casa Guanajuato Quad Cities is a cultural and advocacy center founded in Moline, Illinois in 1998 to serve the local community.
+It is a non-profit organization, and part of a nationwide network of more than 30 other such centers.
+The centers were developed through local community resources and through the assistance of the government of Guanajuato in the state of Guanajuato, Mexico.